BentoBoxWorld/docs/docs/BentoBox/wiki/Permissions.md

+# BentoBox Permissions

-Permissions listed here are only part of BentoBox.
-Addons often register their own permissions, which you can find on their respective Wiki pages.
+Permissions listed here are for BentoBox.
+Addons register their own permissions.

 **BentoBox permissions (as of 1.6.0)**